 Combined, the region would have less connections per kilometre of pipe than the average small council in the 2018/19 Water New Zealand National Performance review (22.7 connections per kilometre).
-When examined individually, there is significant variation in connection density between the councils, with Clutha District Council having as few as 3.1 connections per kilometre of water pipe, while Invercargill City Council has as many as 52.3 connections per kilometre.
+When examined Large variation in connection density individually, there is significant variation in connection density between the councils, with Clutha District Council having as few as 3.1 connections per kilometre of water pipe, while Invercargill City Council has as many as 52.3 connections per kilometre.